top of page

 construction of the terp Wieringenwerf, 1927

-On April 17, 1945 at 12:00 o’clock sharp, a desperate and frustrated German army out of anger blew up the dyke protecting the young Wieringermeerpolder.
-Most of the 7,000 pioneers of Wieringermeerpolder fled with their bikes, horses, carriages, carts, cattle, etc. away from Wieringermeerpolder, whilst the water was rising steadily to a level between 0,5 and 5 meters above the 15-years-old land.
-When the inhabitants of the polder reached the surrounding higher grounds and dykes, part of them were awaited by German soldiers.
+On April 17, 1945, at 12:00 o’clock sharp, a desperate and frustrated Nazi army, out of anger, blew up the dyke protecting the young Wieringermeerpolder.
+Most of the 7,000 pioneers of Wieringermeerpolder fled with their bikes, horses, carriages, carts, cattle, etc., away from Wieringermeerpolder, whilst the water was rising steadily to a level between 0.5 and 5 meters above the 15-year-old land.
+When the inhabitants of the polder reached the surrounding higher grounds and dykes, part of them were awaited by soldiers.
 Some were taken prisoner, and one leader of the Resistance was shot on the spot.

-Beemsterpolder – On February 21, 1945, the German army had ordered also the inundation of the Beemsterpolder already, south of the Wieringermeerpolder.
+Beemsterpolder – On February 21, 1945, the Nazi army had ordered also the inundation of the Beemsterpolder already, south of the Wieringermeerpolder in the province of Noord Holland.
 At the end of May 1945, the polder had been drained again.

-Not all fled.
-Three families from the village of Wieringerwerf, in total twenty-three people, went to the just-in-case terp that day.
-Including some children from the city of Amsterdam who had fled the capital a few months before during the so-called Hongerwinter 'hunger winter', also called the Famine of 1944-1945.
-Walking up the terp and hoping the rising water wouldn't go beyond the highest level of the terp.
+But not all fled.
+Three families from the village of Wieringerwerf, a total of twenty-three people, went to the just-in-case terp that day, including some children from the city of Amsterdam who had fled the capital a few months before during the so-called Hongerwinter 'hunger winter,' also called the Famine of 1944-1945.
+They walked up the terp, hoping the rising water would not go beyond the highest level of the terp.
 If it did, they would be trapped.
 But it did not.
-The engineers had done a proper job fifteen years back.
-On the terp everyone was protected.
-Not only from the rising water, but also from the raging Nazis and the chaotic final chords of the Second World War.
+The water engineers had done a proper job fifteen years back.
+On the terp, everyone was protected, not only from the rising water but also from the raging Nazis and the chaotic final chords of the Second World War.

 modern terp dwellers (April 17- May 7, 1945)